superagent-ai/super-rag/README.md

         "provider": "cohere",
         "name": "embed-multilingual-light-v3.0",
         "dimensions": 384
     },
+    "filter": { // Optional
+        // Each provider has its own filter schema,
+        // for Qdrant it looks like the following:
+        "must": [
+            {
+                "key": "key",
+                "match": {
+                    "value": "value"
+                }
+            }
+        ]
+    },
     "exclude_fields": ["metadata"], // Exclude specific fields
     "interpreter_mode": False, // Set to True if you wish to run computation Q&A with a code interpreter